Entecavir (Monograph)

 Treatment of chronic HBV infection in adults and pediatric patients ≥2 years of age with evidence of active HBV replication and either persistent elevations in serum aminotransaminases (ALT or AST) or histologic evidence of active disease.

-Has been effective in adults and adolescents ≥16 years of age with hepatitis B e antigen (HBeAg)-positive or HBeAg-negative chronic HBV infection with compensated liver disease who were nucleoside-naive (had not previously received treatment with nucleoside antivirals) or had lamivudine-refractory HBV; most had compensated liver disease, a limited number had decompensated liver disease.
+Has been effective in adults and adolescents ≥16 years of age with hepatitis B e antigen (HBeAg)-positive or HBeAg-negative chronic HBV infection with compensated liver disease who were nucleoside-naïve (had not previously received treatment with nucleoside antivirals) or had lamivudine-refractory HBV; most had compensated liver disease, a limited number had decompensated liver disease.

-Has been effective in pediatric patients ≥2 years of age with HBeAg-positive chronic HBV infection who were nucleoside-naive or lamivudine-experienced with compensated liver disease.
+Has been effective in pediatric patients ≥2 years of age with HBeAg-positive chronic HBV infection who were nucleoside-naïve or lamivudine-experienced with compensated liver disease.

 Has not been evaluated for treatment of chronic HBV infection in HIV-infected patients not receiving antiretroviral therapy; do not use for treatment of HBV infection in such patients.
-(See HBV-infected Individuals Coinfected with HIV under Cautions.)

 Entecavir Dosage and Administration